tfcollins/GNURadio_Windows_Build_Scripts/README.md

 5- If your connection is spotty, you may get partially downloaded packages which cause build failures.
 To correct, DELETE the suspect package from the /packages directory so it will retry the download.

-6- The Debug build will currently fail to build PyGTK and Wx, so GRC will not be available.
-The build process will continue but GNURadio will have these features enabled and the shortcuts provided during install will not function.  gr-acars will also fail for the debug build only

-7- The following devices are NOT currently supported: FCD Pro+, RFSPACE, MiriSDR, SoapySDR
+6- The following devices are NOT currently supported: FCD Pro+, RFSPACE, MiriSDR, SoapySDR, SDRPlay

-8- Installing MSVC to a non-standard path may cause the dependency checks to fail
+7- Installing MSVC to a non-standard path may cause the dependency checks to fail

-9- CMake 3.3 is the only version currently supported.
+8- CMake 3.3 is the only version currently supported.
 CMake 3.5 has been reported to have issues detecting the custom python install when at the BuildGNURadio step.

-10- Zadig must be manually added to the /bin directory prior to MSI creation
+9- Zadig must be manually added to the /bin directory prior to MSI creation

 <h2>LICENSE</h2>
 The scripts themselves are released under the GPLv3.
 The resulting MSI's are also GPLv3 compatible, see www.gcndevelopment.com/gnuradio for details and access to all modifications to original source code.
 All patches are released under the same license as the original package it applies to.